 The website of the UK stillbirth and neonatal death charity Sands provides some useful practical information and suggestions about saying goodbye to your baby and ways to remember your baby.

 Remember though that this is a UK website, so advice about registration and funeral formalities will not apply in Belgium.
-For Belgian specific-information, the website Hospichild provides a good overview of procedures and admin (though in machine-translated English), some of which are included below.
+See below for further information about procedures and admin in Belgium.

 For some parents whose baby is stillborn, there is a definite cause, while for many others, there are simply no answers – in many stillbirths, the baby appears to be completely healthy.
 If your doctor is not sure why your baby died, there are various tests that may provide some answers.
 There is no obligation to agree to any of these tests, but results may help avoid problems in future pregnancies.